opera-joakimd/using-updates/README.md

 7. The PR title is updated

 ## Whats needed to add to another repo

 - Copy `dependabot.yml` as is
 - Copy `update-benchmarks.yml`
   1. change linear team name
 - Generate a linear PAT
   1. Add this to github secrets as `LINEAR_API_KEY`

 ## Thoughts

 - ???
+  change